Cost Management + Billing frequently asked questions (FAQ)

 How do I add a new EA administrator to my enrollment?

-If you're the EA administrator of a direct enrollment, sign in to the Azure portal > select Billing scope > navigate to Access control(IAM) > select + Add in the top-left corner to add a new EA administrator.
+A new enterprise admin can be added by existing enterprise admins.
+If you're the EA administrator, sign in to the Azure portal > select Billing scope > navigate to Access control(IAM) > select + Add in the top-left corner to add a new EA administrator.
 Ensure that you have their email address and a preferred sign-in method, such as via work/school authentication or Microsoft Live ID, available.

-• the enrollment number.
+• The enrollment number.

 My current EA admin is no longer with the company.
 What should I do?

-• Enrollment number
+• The enrollment number

 My enrollment is showing in pending status.
 How do I activate my enrollment?